sigildocs

 HTTP POST request with JSON body, expecting JSON response.

 Encodes the body as JSON, sets Content-Type to application/json, and parses the response as JSON.
-Returns parsed JSON or #f.
+Returns parsed JSON on any status code, or #f if the request failed entirely.

 (http-post/json "https://api.example.com/users"